Hu Jintao: Tibet

+Xinjiang

+In June 2009, false accusations of rape of a Han woman by Uyghur men led to the Shaoguan incident, where a brawl between ethnic Han and Uyghur factory workers in Shaoguan resulted in the deaths of two Uyghurs who were both from Xinjiang.
+The deaths led to a series of violent riots on 5 July 2009 in Ürümqi, the capital city of Xinjiang.
+The first day's rioting, which involved at least 1,000 Uyghurs, began as a protest, but escalated into violent attacks that mainly targeted Han people.
+According to Chinese state media, a total of 197 people died, most of whom were Han people or non-Muslim minorities, with 1,721 others injured and many vehicles and buildings destroyed.
+Following the riots, Hu curtailed his attendance of the G8 summit in Italy, convened an emergency meeting of the Politburo, and dispatched Standing Committee member Zhou Yongkang to Xinjiang to "guid[e] stability-preservation work in Xinjiang".

+Hong Kong

+In February 2003, the National Security (Legislative Provisions) Bill was proposed by the Hong Kong government to fulfill the obligation imposed by Article 23 of the Hong Kong Basic Law.
+The bill led to strong opposition; on 1 July 2003, more than a half million Hong Kong residents took to the streets to protest the proceedings regarding the bill, as well as to air other grievances against the administration of Chief Executive Tung Chee-hwa, eventually leading to the bill's withdrawal.
+Afterwards, the CCP appointed Zeng Qinghong to oversee policy issues for Hong Kong.
+In December 2004, while visiting Macau, Hu criticized Hong Kong's leadership, saying "the officials must turn back and look over the past seven years and find out what has gone wrong".

 Transition to Xi

-On 15 November 2012, immediately after the 18th CCP National Congress, Xi was elected to the posts of general secretary of the CCP and chairman of the CMC by the 18th Central Committee, succeeding Hu.
+On 15 November 2012, immediately after the 18th CCP National Congress, Xi was elected to the posts of general secretary of the CCP and chairman of the CMC by the first plenary session of the 18th Central Committee, succeeding Hu.
+Xi was recommended by Jiang Zemin (the protégé of Chen Yun, Xi Zhongxun's ally) and Wen Jiabao (protégé of Xi Zongxun).
 On 14 March 2013, he was succeeded by Xi as president.

 After retirement

-Since his retirement, Hu has kept a low-profile, rarely making public appearances.
+Since his retirement, Hu has kept a low profile, rarely making public appearances.
 In September 2013, Hu visited an ancestral family home in Huangshan, Anhui, though the trip was not covered by state media.
 In April 2014, he made an appearance in Hunan, visiting Hunan University and other historical sites.
 He attended the 19th CCP National Congress in October 2017.
 He also attended the 70th anniversary of the People's Republic of China in October 2019, and the 100th anniversary of the Chinese Communist Party in July 2021.